How to Clip Cooking Channel Videos for TikTok and Reels

 Reframing Cooking Content for Vertical Video

 Cooking video is typically shot in landscape and often has carefully composed food photography angles.
-Converting to vertical requires keeping the dish and chef's hands in frame — the primary action is rarely at the edges.
+Converting to vertical requires keeping the dish and chef's hands in frame.
+The primary action is rarely at the edges.
 AutoClip's smart crop identifies the food and hand action area and centers the vertical frame dynamically as the scene changes.

-Recipe channels that do close-up technique shots convert especially well to vertical — the close-up framing is already tight enough that vertical crop loses little context.
+Recipe channels that do close-up technique shots convert especially well to vertical.
+The close-up framing is already tight enough that vertical crop loses little context.

 Frequently Asked Questions